ksmadhavareddy/recon-ai/docs/ARCHITECTURE.md

 ## Overview

 The AI-Powered Reconciliation System follows a modular, agent-based architecture inspired by CrewAI patterns.
-Each agent specializes in a specific task and communicates through structured data flows.
+Each agent specializes in a specific task and communicates through structured data flows, featuring **dynamic label generation** for real-time diagnosis scenarios.

 ## System Architecture Diagram